-- A pop-up window will show you the progress.
-This step can take several minutes depending on the speed of your SD card.
+- The window will show you the progress.
+This step can take several minutes depending on the speed of your network.

 4 Boot your MinnowBoard Turbot running Windows IoT Core OS

 - Plug the microSD card into your board.
-It’s inserted with the metal pins upwards.
+It’s inserted with the metal pads upwards.

 - We recommend that you plug in a USB keyboard and mouse to the board.